Pachwenko/up2date/README.md

 # https://pachwenko.github.io/up2date/

 This is repository hosts the UI and content of an RSS feed reader.
+Focused on keeping up to date on ember and django news.

 ## Links and references